“We must report, address and rescue victims of trafficking.” LaShawndra Vernon 2012 chair Human Trafficking Task Force

 “Be a ‘yes’ person.
 Pick up the phone and call your legislators,” Perry said.
 “They have to hear from the ‘yes’ people.”

-Arches is the student newspaper of Mount Mary College, located in Milwaukee.
+Arches is the student newspaper of Mount Mary University, located in Milwaukee.
 Arches is written by students, who are solely responsible for its editorial content.
 Arches is a member of the Associated Collegiate Press and the Wisconsin Newspaper Association.